GarrettJenkinson/informME/PostProcess/README.txt

 This is an R script that performs DMR detection using the Jensen-Shannon distance (JSD) based on the method described in [1].
+Once DMR detection is done, the script generates helpful annotation tables and figures.
 It should be run within an R session.

   default usage (replicate reference data is available):